abhiram-s2002/racer/PRIVACY_POLICY.md

 - **Rewards**: Manage rewards, achievements, and leaderboard systems
 - **Safety**: Monitor for suspicious activity and ensure platform safety
 - **Personalization**: Customize your experience based on preferences and behavior
+ - **Moderation and Enforcement**: Enforce our Terms and community guidelines, including reviewing, removing, or editing content such as listings, requests, and usernames that violate policies or laws

 ## 4. Legal Basis for Processing (GDPR)